HollowCS/AsteroidGame/README.md

 # AsteroidGame
- This is a game that I have created with python from the tutorial provided by realpython.
+ This is a game that I have created with python and pygame from the tutorial provided by realpython.